I'm looking for...

 Housekeeping tasks essential for running a small NGO

-Selection criteria
+Selection criteria:

-Physical fitness for undertaking manual work outdoors
+Physical fitness to undertake manual work outdoors in arid conditions

 Eligible for living and working in Australia for at least 4 months